Bachelor’s Degree in Criminal Justice

-Perhaps you see yourself as an agent in the FBI, serving your community on the local Police force, or speaking for a defendant in court.
-As a Criminal Justice (CJ) major at WPU, you will benefit from an interdisciplinary approach to the elements of crime and the criminal justice system.
+Perhaps you see yourself as an agent in the FBI, Homeland Security, or Secret Service, serving your community as a police officer, or speaking for a defendant in court.
+As a Criminal Justice major at WPU, you will benefit from an interdisciplinary approach to the elements of crime and the criminal justice system, covering areas from forensic science to social work, juvenile justice, and the social sciences.
 With our focus on experiential learning, you will have ample opportunity to apply classroom learning in a real-world setting.

 The courses listed below are for the Academic Catalog and are subject to change.
 Please reference the Academic Catalog for further information and course descriptions.
 If you are a current student, please reference the catalog in which you come under.

 Bachelor of Science in Criminal Justice